 Once you have thought about what fears are holding you back (and I am sure this has been on repeat in your mind), you only really have 2 choices:

-OPTION 1: Stay in a relationship which is not making you happy and is unfulfilling, and that one day you may massively regret not having been true to yourself.
-On the upside, it is the devil you know and is not too painful in the short term.
+OPTION 1: Stay in a relationship which is not making you happy and is unfulfilling.
+You may know deep inside, that one day you will regret not having been true to yourself.
+On the upside, you avoid the uncertainty, the upheaval and the pain is less intense over the short term.

-OPTION2: Leave the relationship and immediately face an enormous amount of turmoil and uncertainty BUT you have the opportunity, for increased happiness.
+OPTION2: Leave the relationship and immediately face an enormous amount of turmoil, uncertainty and pain.
+BUT you have the opportunity, for increased happiness.

 BOTH options are stressful and both involve pain.

 You are responsible for living your life and making your choices